micheleusuelli/micheleusuelli.github.io/articles-html/corona-analytics/corona-analytics.md

 - Start date: it could be initially assumed to be the average and later fine-tuned via statistics and machine learning.
 Similarly to the intensive care rate, it should be based on patients that got infected at least 10 days ago.
 - Number of days: if most of the patients got infected recently, most of them haven't been dismissed from the hospital yet.
 Therefore, the distribution of the number of days could be purely based on the medical knowledge.

+In summary, both the components are crucial although the related data might not be available.
+Therefore, the could be based on a mix of assumptions and insights from the scarce available data.

 ## Conclusions